Wind Mitigation Retrofit Solutions in South Florida

 6. What are hurricane clips?

-Hurricane clips are metal connectors that secure roof trusses or rafters to wall plates, preventing the roof from lifting during strong winds.
+Hurricane clips are metal connectors that secure roof trusses or rafters to wall plates, thereby preventing the roof from lifting during strong winds.

 7. How do hurricane clips improve wind mitigation?